Introduction

 Conclusion

 Accessibility in museums should not be an afterthought but a priority.
 It’s about inclusivity and providing an equal opportunity for everyone to experience culture and history.
-Museums need to step up, providing detailed, honest information about their accessibility features.
+Museums need to step up and provide detailed, honest information about their accessibility features.